cgrinaldi/learn-sublime/lesson.md

 ### Problem 4

 Using _Goto Anything_, first navigate to styles.css.
 Then, skip every 20 lines using _Goto Anything_, pressing enter after each time.
 (NOTE: Only do this for as long as you want, it is a long file!).

+### Problem 5

+Practice any combination of the above to see how quickly you can go!